ginomessmer/x-azure-functions-filter-http-issue/README.md

 The current Azure Functions runtime provides a way to run certain checks before the actual function is being executed.
 This allows us to use it in specific scenarios like authorization, request filtering, validation and so on.

-These checks are known as Filters, a well known concept adopted from ASP.NET.
+These checks are known as [Filters](https://github.com/Azure/azure-webjobs-sdk/wiki/Function-Filters), a well known concept adopted from ASP.NET.
 Filters are being built as attributes.
-Filters can be triggered by HTTP request or any other Function triggers, making them universal to use.
+Filters can be triggered by HTTP requests or any other Function triggers, making them universal to use.

 Though it’s possible to stop the execution from a filter, there’s no way to respond to a HTTP request and tell what exactly happened other than just providing an Internal Server Error (500) as HTTP response by default.
 This is the scope of this repository.